Erxical/etalert-backend/README.md

      - Choose **Drivers**
      - Set **Driver** to 'Go' and **Driver version** to '1.6 or later'
      - Copy the connection string

+    ### 3.5.
+JWT Secret
+     - JWT Secret can be any string

 4. Run the application:
     ```bash